Poju010/KULTRA-MEGA-STORES-INVESTORY/README.md

 ORDER BY
     [Number Of Orders] DESC;
 ```
+- **Explanation:** "Adam Hart" was the corporate customer that placed the most number of orders with 27 number of orders in 2009-2012.
 ```
 --- (Q9) Which consumer customer was the most profitable one?
 SELECT TOP 1